wuher/devil/README.markdown

     $ curl http://localhost:8000/contact -H 'Accept: application/json'

+A more complete example can be found under `examples/userdb`.
+See the `README.md` in that directory for instructions on running the example and how to examine the code.

 ## URL Dispatching

 The relationship between URLs and RESTful resources is _one to many_.
 That is,